baloghe/webapps/README.md

 <h3>Variations on Tic-Tac-Toe</h3>
 <p><strong>TicTacToe1:</strong> Java Servlet version of the fancied Tic-Tac-Toe game (computer opponent taking random moves)</p>
 <p><strong>TicTacToe2:</strong> same functionality with Java Server Pages (JSP) + two possible opponent strategies at disposal</p>
 <p><strong>TicTacToe3:</strong> a single page with JSF, AJAX and a little bit of Primefaces.
 Page refresh with AJAX does not work fr some reason unless you reload the page at least once after starting the app.
-After a page reload everything works fine...
+After a page reload everything works fine...</p>

 <h3>Websockets: The classical Chat application and beyond...</h3>
 <p><strong>chat1:</strong> Simple chat application with Html/CSS/Javascript and Java backend using the Websocket API.
 No Facelets this time </p>